2018 Nissan Leaf

 Plug-in cars on sale today fall into roughly three groups--though there are exceptions and qualifiers for many of them.

-Volume or maybe specialty car
+Volume or specialty car?

 Sales of both cars are clustered in certain areas, though, so while dealers may have one car on the lot, the Leaf or Volt may not be a high-volume item for some dealers.

-Tesla Store Los Angeles [photo: Misha Bruk / MBH Architects]Enlarge Photo
+Tesla Store Los Angeles [photo: Misha Bruk / MBH Architects]

 Low-volume, in-between cars